shaynekilleen/protoc-gen-persist/docs/index.md

 - for spanner it uses [google's golang spanner sdk](https://godoc.org/cloud.google.com/go/spanner)

 Persist is opinionated.
-It decides how to fit a protobuf message into the database, based on the types of the fields in the request/response message.
+It decides how to fit a protobuf message into the database based on the types of the fields in the request/response message.
 If a type does not fit in the database, it either converts the code to something it knows will fit,  or generates incorrect code.

-If the default mappings for protobuf type do not work for your database row type, you can provide a custom mapping, but filling out a our type mapping option on the service.
+If the default mappings for protobuf type do not work for your database row type, you can provide a custom mapping by filling out a type mapping option on the service. ??

 ### default mappings for types are